El Paso Museum of History: Digital Wall

 The large touchscreen digital wall, known as "Digie" opened on February 14, 2015.
 It is the second digital wall in the world and the first in the United States.
 The wall is made of "five massive touch screens" and presents an interactive, three-dimensional view of the history of El Paso, starting in the late 1600s.
-Each touch-screen is at 95 inch LED and the digital content is networked to other digital walls in other cities.
+Each touch-screen is at 95 inch LED.
+The digital content is networked to other digital walls in other cities.
 The wall itself is forty feet long by six feet high.
 There is also a smaller companion wall which is mobile and able to visit schools, malls and community centers.
 Digie allows visitors to interact with the wall by searching for information or just by browsing the images shown.

 Digie stands for Digital Information Gateway in El Paso.
 Ideas for names for the wall were submitted by community members.
-El Paso residents, visitors or former residents are invited to share their own pictures and videos relating to El Paso with the museum and be shown on Digie.
+El Paso residents, visitors or former residents are invited to share their pictures and videos relating to El Paso with the museum and be shown on Digie.
 All pictures are screened first by the curator of Digie, Everett Thomas.
 The wall is not only a place to view pictures and videos, but it also stores and archives these materials.

 The digital wall cost around three million dollars to build and was funded by a 2012 bond issue.
 The idea for the wall dates back to 2011, when Julia Bussinger, the director of the El Paso Museum of History met with the Copenhagen museum director at a conference.
 The two directors discussed having the next digital wall in El Paso.
 Copenhagen was the location of the first digital wall of its kind in the world.